Awyssa/Awyssa/README.md

 Hi, I am Michael!
 I am a Software Engineer / Full Stack Developer, based in London.

-I am focusing on Javascript, React.js, Next.js, and Node.js.
-I also follow the works of Alan Kay, [Paul Graham](http://www.paulgraham.com/articles.html), and [Oz Nova](https://ozwrites.com/).
-I am also an instructor and mentor at [Code Your Future](https://codeyourfuture.io/)
+Currently focusing on Go, and some TypeScript with Bun.js.
+Making my way through Neetcode 150 too.

-Started, and am still currently in the "Valley of despair" of the "Dunning–Kruger curve".
+Started, and am still currently in the "Valley of despair" of the Dunning–Kruger curve.